deeplearning4j/deeplearning4j/canova.md

 # Canova: A Vectorization Lib for ML

 Canova solves one of the most important obstacles to effective machine or deep learning: getting data into a format that neural nets can understand.
 Nets understand vectors.
 Vectorization is the first problem many data scientists will have to solve to start training their algorithms on data.
+Please read this entire page, particularly the section [Reading Records](#record) below, before working with Canova.

-## Key aspects
+## Key Aspects
 - [Canova](https://github.com/deeplearning4j/Canova) uses an input/output format system (similar to how Hadoop uses MapReduce)
 - Designed to support all major types of input data (text, CSV, audio, image and video) with these specific input formats
 - Uses an output format system to specify an implementation-neutral type of vector format (ARFF, SVMLight, etc.)